phetsims/phet-info/doc/new-dev-onboarding.md

 the [Repository Structure](https://github.com/phetsims/phet-info/blob/master/checklists/code-review-checklist.md#repository-structure)
 in the Code Review Checklist for an overview or ask your mentor for an explanation.

-To become acquainted with a simulation inner workings, a useful approach is to begin by reviewing the `model.md` and `implementation-notes.md` files within the `/doc` folder.
+To become acquainted with a simulation's inner workings, a useful starting point is to review the `model.md` and `implementation-notes.md` files within the `/doc` folder.
 These documents provide valuable insights into the simulation's purpose, its functioning, and the strategies adopted by other developers during its implementation.
-By reading them, you can gain a comprehensive understanding of the repository's contents and workings.
+By reading them, you can gain a high-level understanding of the repository's contents and workings.

 ### Tutorials and Exercises